marilari88/twoslash-queries.nvim/README.md

     config = function()
         require("twoslash-queries").setup({
-            multi_line = true, -- to print types in multi line mode is_enabled = false, -- to keep disabled at startup and enable it on request with the EnableTwoslashQueries highlight = "Type", -- to set up a highlight group for the virtual text })
+            multi_line = true, -- to print types in multi line mode is_enabled = false, -- to keep disabled at startup and enable it on request with the TwoslashQueriesEnable highlight = "Type", -- to set up a highlight group for the virtual text })
     end,